ENVIRONMENTAL ENGINEERING SCHOOLS AND CAREERS

 - Master's and Doctoral Degrees in Environmental Engineering: An increasing number of employers prefer master's degree holders for jobs as environmental engineers.
 Master of Science (MS) degrees are usually in environmental engineering or environmental science, and may include concentrations in specialty areas such as hazardous waste management.
 A doctoral degree provides even more specialized and in-depth knowledge, making you competitive for a wider range of job opportunities.

 - Online Environmental Engineering Degrees: Currently, the most frequently-offered option for online degree programs in environmental engineering is a Master of Science.
 Some online bachelor's and associate's degrees are available in related fields such as civil engineering, environmental science or environmental engineering technology.

-According to the U.S. Bureau of Labor Statistics' 2018-19 Occupational Outlook Handbook, the median national annual salary for environmental engineers is $84,890.
+According to the 2022 U.S. Bureau of Labor Statistics' Occupational Employment Statistics, the median national annual salary for environmental engineers is $96,530.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 To directly serve the public as an engineer, you need a license.
 All 50 states and the District of Columbia mandate the licensing process, which consists of a two-stage examination in Fundamentals of Engineering and Principles and Practice of Engineering.
 Passing both stages of the exam licenses you to work as a professional engineer (PE).

 Each year the American Academy of Environmental Engineers presents a series of awards for excellence.
 The 2022 Excellence in Environmental Engineering and Science Award went to HydroGeoLogic, Inc. in Maryland for the Innovative Use of In Situ Treatment Technologies at Joint Base Andrews.